-The Anzac Bridge bridge replaced the adjacent old Glebe Island bridge, an electrically operated low-level steel swing bridge which opened in 1903.
+The ANZAC Bridge replaced the adjacent old Glebe Island bridge, an electrically operated low-level steel swing bridge which opened in 1903.
 The new bridge initially adopted that name, Glebe Island bridge.

 The bridge deck was constructed in 10 metre concrete segments.
 During construction, each segment cast on the land side was balanced by casting an equal one over the water.
 Segments each weighed about 460 tonnes.

 The finished deck does not rest on the horizontal beams of the towers.
 It is fully supported by the cables.
-The gap is visible in the picture to the right.
+The gap is visible in the picture below.

 The closing of the two halves of the bridge took place on 24th July 1995 in the early evening to give the bridge time to cool and time for the final concrete pour to gain strength before morning to avoid movements due to temperature changes.

 MP for Sydney, Peter Baldwin joined Premier Bob Carr and Roads Minister Michael Knight for the opening on Sunday 3rd December 1995.